East and West clash in Bulgaria’s snap general election | bne IntelliNews

 Pre-election polls indicate Gerb, which lost significant support in the previous three elections, all held in 2021, would win between 23% and 29% of the vote, followed by Change Continues with between 16.3% and 19.2%.
 However, neither of the two main rivals could gain a comfortable majority to form a government, and Change Continues refuses to work with Gerb.

-Both the frontrunners fall broadly into the pro-Western camp, perhaps not surprising given that Bulgarians, traditionally friendly towards Moscow, have become increasingly disapproving Putin and his war.
-Approval of Russia and Putin have sunk from more than 60% to less than 30%.
+Both the frontrunners fall broadly into the pro-Western camp, perhaps not surprising given that Bulgarians, traditionally friendly towards Moscow, have become increasingly disapproving of Putin and his war.
+Approval of Russia and Putin has sunk from more than 60% to less than 30%.

-The race for the third place seems tighter with the BSP and the DPS expected to get very close results — around 12% for the DPS and around 10% for the BSP.
+The race for the third place seems tighter, with the BSP and the DPS expected to get very close results – around 12% for the DPS and around 10% for the BSP.
 Democratic Bulgaria will get between 5.7% and 8.1%, according to polls.

 Two other parties have potential to pass the 3% threshold: Bulgarian Ascend and showman Slavi Trifonov’s vehicle There Are Such People (ITN).
 Trifonov’s party was a member of the ruling coalition with Change Continues, the BSP and Democratic Bulgaria, but pulled out in June, bringing down the reformist government.
 The formation has lost most of its support in the last few months.